Skip to main content

 I want to thank you personally, Dan, for inspiring this study, because it has been the lack of response that you've given to me since I've been elected that has come to this point.
 I asked my staff to look up how many times I've asked you questions in the House and how many times I've asked Order Paper questions.
 None of the responses that you have provided has been at all helpful to inform my constituents of what nutrition north is doing to alleviate poverty.

 The Liberal government, as part of its effort to stabilize prices, invited grocery corporations like Loblaws to discuss what they're doing to lower prices.
-My first question for you, Minister, is this: Have you advised the and the to meet with the North West Company?
+My first question for you, Minister, is this: Have you advised the Deputy Prime Minister and the industry minister to meet with the North West Company?

 It is really unfortunate that you're choosing to ignore my direct request to you for an audit from the Auditor General; it really is.